NEONScience/NEON-utilities/neonUtilities/README.md

 This package is under development - please post any issues [here](https://github.com/NEONScience/NEON-utilities/issues) and tag @chrlaney and/or @cklunch.

+To get citation details for citing the `neonUtilities` package in a publication, run `citation("neonUtilities")` in R.

 <!-- ****** Usage ****** -->
 Usage
 -----